AlexanderZaytsev/active_model_pusher/README.md

 But seriously, just use `active_model_serializers`.

 ## Params
-You can specify the params when calling the `push!` method:
+You can specify additional params when calling the `push!` method:

 ```ruby
 def create